Health Indicator Report of Lung Cancer Deaths

 Other ObjectivesUtah's 42 Community Health Indicators[[br]] CSTE Chronic Disease Indicators

-How Do We Compare With the U.S.?The age-adjusted lung cancer mortality rate in Utah is significantly less than the U.S. rate.
-For example, in 2012 (the most recent national data available from the U.S. Centers for Disease Control and Prevention), the U.S. lung cancer mortality rate was 45.0 per 100,000 population whereas the Utah lung cancer mortality rate was 20.2 per 100,000 population.
+How Do We Compare With the U.S.?The age-adjusted lung cancer mortality rate in Utah is significantly less than the U.S. rate. and has consistently been roughly half the national lung cancer mortality rate.
+For example, in 2015, the U.S. lung cancer mortality rate was 40.5 per 100,000 population whereas the Utah lung cancer mortality rate was 19.0 per 100,000 population.

 What Is Being Done?Since nearly 90% of lung cancer deaths are attributed to smoking, public health programs aim to reduce lung cancer by focusing on tobacco prevention and control.
 Utah's statewide Tobacco Prevention and Control Program coordinates efforts to accomplish the following four goals: prevent youth from starting to use tobacco, help tobacco users quit, eliminate exposure to secondhand smoke, and reduce tobacco-related disparities.
 In addition, the Utah Department of Health initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, melanoma cancer prevention and cancer survivorship advocacy.